mandavamunya/Socca/README.md

 - Update documenation
 - Add Kubernetes support and deploy to Azure AKS
 - Make use of Azure SQL Server
+- Add more unit tests
+- Add functional tests and integration tests

 # Outstanding work